Aidbox/aidbox-sdk-js/examples/how-to-upload-data-to-aidbox/README.md

 # AIDBOX GENERATE DATA SAMPLE

-This example shown how to use Aidbox SDK and generate data useing [synthea](https://synthea.mitre.org/)
+This example shown how to use Aidbox SDK and generate data using [synthea](https://synthea.mitre.org/)